The Russian

 Yana River just to

-world's biggest city built on
+capital, is the world's biggest city built on

-continuous permafrost.
-Most houses are built
+top of continuous permafrost.
+Most

-up on concrete piles
+houses are mounted on concrete piles

 to keep from sinking.

-For most of the year, the road
+for most of the year, the driving is

 to Yakutsk is so

-frozen that the driving is excellent.
+frozen that the road is frozen solid.

 In the autumn the